wix-incubator/obsidian/README.md

 Obsidian.obtain(ApplicationGraph).biLogger();
 ```

-> Note: While the function that provides the `biLogger` accepts an argument of type `HttpClient`, when obtaining dependencies directly from the graph, we don't provide dependencies ourselves as they are resolved by Obsidian.
+> Note: While the function that provides the `biLogger` accepts an argument of type `HttpClient`, we don't provide dependencies ourselves when obtaining dependencies directly from the graph, as they are resolved by Obsidian.

-## Advance usage
+## Advanced usage
 ### Accessing props in graphs
-If a graph is instantiated in order to inject a component, then it receives the component's props in the constructor.
+If a graph is instantiated in order to inject a component, then it will receive the component's props in the constructor.
 ```typescript
 @Graph()
 class ProfileScreenGraph extends ObjectGraph<ProfileScreenProps> {